 Many market stands are “fast food” depots, offering a variety of prepared dishes at reasonable prices.
 Shoppers stop for a meal at the markets.
 “We like to eat here.
 It’s easier than going home to cook,” I was told.

 My guide went for the stomach and feet.
-I was not tempted.
-A colorful concoction of pasta and vegetables did tempt me, but I dared not.
-Locals have grown up with this food.
-They don’t get sick.
+I was tempted by a colorful concoction of pasta and veggies.

 Cassava leaves are an essential ingredient in many Malagasy dishes, especially the national favorite, ravitoto.
 Leaves can be purchased pre ground at the market.